 in that all the plot points are already taken care of.
 If ever a show were to have a Deus ex Machina and

-, the writers would probably be smote from above.
+End of Episode Silliness, the writers would probably be smitten from above.

 Compare Oh, Cisco!

 when a show's silly episodes come to an end, see Cerebus Syndrome

 - A post-credits scene in The Avengers (2012) has the titular characters eating in silence in a shawarma restaurant.

 - Formerly named "Uncle Herbie" after the tradition in Welcome Back, Kotter of ending every episode with an old joke about one of Kotter's seemingly inexhaustible supply of uncles. ("Did I ever tell you about my Uncle Herbie?", "Did I ever tell you about my Uncle Larry?", "Did I ever tell you about my Uncle Seymour?", etc, etc.)